presiZHai/Gemini-Quizzify/README.md

 ## Acknowledgments
 This project is based on Mission-Quizify, developed by RadicalXDev.
 A big thank you to the entire team for providing the foundation for this project and the platform for honing our skills and expertise.
-- [Radical AI]: For providing the challenges and inspiration that drove this project. [https://www.radicalai.org/](https://www.radicalai.org/)
+- [Radical AI](https://www.radicalai.org/): For providing the challenges and inspiration that drove this project.

-- [Streamlit]: For facilitating the development of the user interface. [https://www.streamlit.io/](https://www.streamlit.io/)
+- [Streamlit](https://www.streamlit.io/): For facilitating the development of the user interface.

-- [Google Cloud Platform]: For offering the APIs and services essential to this project. [https://www.cloud.google.com/](https://www.cloud.google.com/)
+- [Google Cloud Platform](https://www.cloud.google.com/): For offering the APIs and services essential to this project.

-- [Langchain]: For providing the framework and advanced text embeddings technology. [https://www.langchain.com/](https://www.langchain.com/)
+- [Langchain](https://www.langchain.com/): For providing the framework and advanced text embeddings technology.

-- [Chroma]: For providing the powerful vector storage and retrieval solutions. [https://www.trychroma.com/](https://www.trychroma.com/)
+- [Chroma](https://www.trychroma.com/): For providing the powerful vector storage and retrieval solutions.